 Municipalities usually have a wastewater treatment facility (WWTF) and a sanitary sewer system to treat wastewater.
-The Town of Benton does not have a municipal WWTF serving any Town residents.
+However, New Diggings does not have any WWTF in the Town, nor are there any businesses in the Town with a private WWTF.

 2.4.3 STORMWATER MANAGEMENT